haltcase/trilogy/docs/api.md

 ## terminology

-Trilogy is a layer of the kind of APIs you'd normally find used with document stores over a SQLite backend.
+Trilogy is a layer over a SQLite backend with the kind of API you normally find used with document stores.
 So there a few sort of interchangeable terms involved.

 'Table' will generally refer to the actual persisted SQLite